Bot-Devel/Quote-Finder/README.md

 # Development

+## Python

 - Install Python >=3.8.5
 - Create a python virtual environment in which you will be installing all the dependencies and activate it before installing the dependencies.
+- Install the dependencies using `pip install -r requirements.txt`

+## Git

+### Forking & Cloning

-- Fork the repository and clone the fork in a directory and create a new branch for your development.
+- Fork the repository and clone the fork in a directory using `git clone --recurse-submodules` since the repository contains a submodule which has all the data files.

+- Create a new branch for your development.
 Do not add new features to the `main` branch.

-- Install the dependencies using `pip install -r requirements_dev.txt`
+### Updating the "data" sub-module

+- All the data files are stored in a separate Github Repo called [Quote-Finder-Data](https://github.com/Bot-Devel/Quote-Finder-Data) and you need to commit/update the sub-module when you make changes to the data/ files.
+Since a sub-module is also a git repository, you simply need to `cd data/` and `git add/commit` as you normally do.

+## Discord

 - Rename the `.env.ex` file to `.env` which should contain the `DISCORD_TOKEN` for your testing bot.

 - Create a testing bot from the [Discord Developer Portal](https://discord.com/developers/applications) and copy the bot token to the `.env` file.

 - Run the bot using `python main.py` in the root directory.

 - To add support for other fanfictions, check the `scripts/` directory to know how to add the necessary `data/` files.